AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/satellite-accounts/manage-sat-acct-in-wp.md

 description: As a Workfront Proof administrator, you can manage a satellite account set up on your organization's account.
 ---

-# Manage a satellite account in `Workfront Proof`
+# Manage a satellite account in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-As a `Workfront Proof administrator`, you can manage a satellite account set up on your organization's account.
+As a Workfront Proof administrator, you can manage a satellite account set up on your organization's account.

 ## Updating Billing Information